suetco/suet/docs/installation.md

 - `DB_URL` (URL of your MongoDB database e.g mongodb://localhost/suet)
 - `EMAIL_FROM` (The sender identification for the email.
 Format “Name \<email>” e.g. Suet \<no-reply@suet.co>)
 - `EMAIL_DOMAIN` (The Mailgun domain you want to send emails from)
 - `EMAIL_KEY` (The API key of the domain above.
-Login to your Mailgun account and click the domain to get the domain API key.)
+Login to your Mailgun account and click the domain to get the domain API key)
 - `WEBHOOK` (Your webhook URL.
 See [Webhook Setup](#webhook-setup).
 This is optional.
 Defaults to `HOST`/webhook if not added)

 Now you can start the app with the environmental variables.
 A straight forward way to do this is to simply run it in command line like this: